Kong/gojira/doc/manual.md

 ```

 There's now a container running under the fixed prefix `kong-0c4151a3c047b3f5592cce0ad4afaaa6`.
 Any gojira command that references this path will access it.

-It gets better by
-setting `GOJIRA_DETECT_LOCAL=1` on your environment.
-All `gojira` commands run
-from within a kong repository will assume a `-k` flag into it, making the
+All `gojira` commands run from within a kong repository will assume a `-k` flag
-following two commands equivalent:
+into it, making the following two commands equivalent:

 ```
 # reference a path by -k
 gojira up -k some/path/to/kong
 # run it from within a kong folder
-export GOJIRA_DETECT_LOCAL=1
 cd some/path/to/kong
 gojira up
 ```

+To disable this behavior, set `GOJIRA_DETECT_LOCAL=0`.

 That's the main gist of it.
 The following are examples of different usage
 patterns that are possible by using gojira.